codingforpleasure/customized-workspace/Ubuntu/useful-resources/pytorch.md

 ##### unsqueeze

-Adds a dummy dimenstion, usually so it will look like a batch.
+Adds a dummy dimension, usually so it will look like a batch.

 ```python
 print(t.reshape(1,12).squeeze().unsqueeze(dim=0))